 The 14 Essential Steps in the IMDG (IMO) Shipping by Vessel Process

 - Determine if the substance is CLASSIFIED as a dangerous good in transportation.
 Most shippers will use section 14 on the material’s Safety Data Sheet (SDS).
 If the material is a dangerous good, the UN number and proper shipping name most likely will be found there.
-It may also be provided in the company’s shipping system.
+It may also be provided in the manufactures website or company’s shipping system.

 - If the information is not listed on an SDS or in the shipping system, the hazard class/division must be determined by comparing the physical characteristics of the materials with the classification criteria found in IMDG Part 2.